 Group D betting will be big with this title, featuring Iceland, Argentina, Croatia and Nigeria.

-Group B betting is all about Spain at betting odds of 4/6.
+Group B betting is all about Spain.

 These group stage betting odds are subject to change in the run-up to the World Cup 2018 groups games.